Projects

 -

-C1 – Enriching Ontological Knowledge Bases through Abduction (already assigned)
+C1 – Enriching Ontological Knowledge Bases through Abduction

 Project Leads: Prof. Glimm (Computer Science), Prof. Kestler (Medicine)